Inscryption-Online-Multiplayer/inscr-onln-plus/README.md

 -   **Hide Ruleset:** Hide the `Ruleset` button on the title screen.
 -   **End Turn Confirmation:** Ask for confirmation when ending turn.
 -   **Surrender Confirmation:** Ask for confirmation when surrendering.
--   **Improve Deck Search**: Improve deck search UI using Deck List. :test_tube:
+-   **Improve Deck Search**: Improve deck search UI using Deck List.
--   **Deck List**: A Deck list to view what left in the deck. :test_tube:
+-   **Deck List**: A Deck list to view what left in the deck.
--   **Deck List Pic Scale**: Scale of the portrait preview in Deck List. :test_tube:
+-   **Deck List Pic Scale**: Scale of the portrait preview in Deck List.
--   **Deck List Icon Scale**: Scale of the accessibility icon in Deck List. :test_tube:
+-   **Deck List Icon Scale**: Scale of the accessibility icon in Deck List.
--   **Deck List Preview Scale**: Scale of the card preview in Deck List. :test_tube:
+-   **Deck List Preview Scale**: Scale of the card preview in Deck List.
--   **Deck List Portrait Color**: Change the portrait color in Deck List to match card color. :test_tube:
+-   **Deck List Portrait Color**: Change the portrait color in Deck List to match card color.
--   **Deck List Name Align**: Change where the card name align in Deck List. :test_tube:
+-   **Deck List Name Align**: Change where the card name align in Deck List.

 ## Theme and Music